TeraJaQ/HackPad/README.md

 # Build your Hackpad !!! #
 ## Hardware ##

+### PCBs ###
+Here you can find the GERBER files of all the pcb boards used for this project

+### Components ###
-the hardware that you need to start bulding that device are
+Also you need some hardware componets to start bulding the HackPad

-- the HackPad pcbs
-- one arduino pro micro
+- N°1 Arduino Pro micro
-- two 16 x analog multiplexer
+- N°2 16 x analog multiplexer
-- one SSD1306 oled display
+- N°1 SSD1306 oled display
-- one rotary encode with push button
+- N°1 rotary encode with push button
-- one potentiometer 10k
+- N°1 potentiometer 10k
-- two TRS 3.5 jack female for pcb
+- N°2 TRS 3.5 jack female for pcb
 - some resitor
 - dome diode
-- one eeprom AT24C256
+- N°1 external EEPROM AT24C256
-- one optocoupler
+- N°1 optocoupler
-- 16 rgb led common cathode
+- N°16 rgb led common cathode
-- one Sperkfun silicon button pad
+- N°1 Sperkfun silicon button pad
-- one push button for PCB
+- N°1 push button for PCB
-- screw
+- 12 screw
-- bolt
+- 4 bolt
+- 4 cilider
 - silicone feet
 - two knob
-- one Arduino UNO *(needed to upload the HackPad Arduino code to the Arduino Pro Micro board)*
+- N°1 Arduino UNO *(needed to upload the HackPad Arduino code to the Arduino Pro Micro board)*

+## Software ##
+##### Prerequisite:
+To upload the code in the Arduino board is needed to have Arduino IDE version 1.8. availabel here -->>> also you need to have download and copyed in the hardware folder the right bootloader and in the library folder the library needed.
+To upload the code you also need one Arduino UNO first of all to burn the Arduino Pro micro with an empty bootloader and also to upload the two Arduino code.

 ## License ##